 If your baby’s poo becomes bright green and frothy at any point, this is usually a sign that things aren’t quite right.

-Normally, this means that she’s not getting enough calorie-laden, high-fat hindmilk.
+Normally, this means that they're not getting enough calorie-laden, high-fat hindmilk.

 This could be because you’re not feeding for long enough on each breast, so try to start feeding on the breast you ended your last feed on.